By: AY1920S2-CS2103T-F09-3 Since: Feb 2020 Licence: MIT

 -

-as user has not entered any other data to indicate completion of semesters. -
+Semestersis first initialized when user does commandcourse set.totalSemesterswill be equal toremainingSemestersas user has not entered any other data to indicate completion of semesters. -

 Compute Credits

-In this section, we describe how computeCredits(requirement: Requirement[])
+In this section, we describe how computeCredits(requirement: Requirement[]) works to recompute

-the latest Credits
+the latest Credits.

 As previously mentioned, this method is invoked everytime there is a

-possible change in the total course Credits
+possible change in the total course Credits.

 This might be caused through the following commands: